sheva/PeopleSimplePreferences/README.md

 ## Details

 Implemented date of birth instead of age, because age is dynamic value.
-But "age" also present in model as transient field - it's read-only & auto-calculated from date of birth.
+But "age" also present in model as transient field - it's read-only & auto-calculated from a date of birth.

 Implemented multiple preferences for color & food.
 Color preferences are sub-set of pre-defined colors represented by `enum`.
 Food preferences are user-generated.